polarityio/crowdstrike/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

-The Polarity Crowdstrike integration searches detections for MD5 and SHA256 values.
+The Polarity Crowdstrike integration searches detections for MD5, SHA256 and MS windows executable filenames (EXE, DLL).
 The integration searches both IoCs and the triggering process hashes for detections.
+The integration also searches device information based on IPv4 (Local IP and External IP).

 ![image](images/overlay.png)